 Spam filter for preventing and managing spam

 Determining what is spam and what is legitimate content is a difficult and evolving task.
 The Help Center uses Akismet, a leading spam filtering service.
-In addition to Akismet, all unrestricted Help Centers have the added protection of Smyte spam filtering services.
-Smyte is a blend of application security, anti-fraud, and content moderation that effectively combats fraud and abuse.

 As soon as you turn on the spam filter, content submitted by your customers in Help Center is filtered to determine if it’s spam.
 Suspicious posts and comments are automatically sent to a spam queue where Guide Managers can review and manage them.